whizzer75/whizzer75.github.io/1-install.md

 we will generate random passwords for the MariaDB root user and the MariaDB owncloud user.

-Beware that running the password export commands multiple times will overwrite the previous variable value with a new randomly generated password.
-For this reason, we will store the generated passwords in a text file in a later step.
-You may substitute a more secure password storage method of your choice instead of using a text file, but you will want to record them in order to troubleshoot and maintain your installation.

 MariaDB Customization
 ```
 export MARIADB_IMG=webhippie/mariadb:latest